Ozi-cheri/moon-light-spa/README.md

 ## Pages

 ### 1. `index.html`
 The homepage serves as an introduction to Moon Light Spa.
-It contains:
+It contains the following:
 - A welcome message.
 - An overview of available services.
 - Navigation links to the pricing and contact pages.